jsreport/jsreport-aws-s3-storage/README.md

 Some of the jsreport extensions requires a blob storage for storing binary objects.
 This implementation stores these objects like output reports inside cost effective aws s3.

-See the blob sorages general documentation https://jsreport.net/learn/blob-storages
+See the blob storages general documentation https://jsreport.net/learn/blob-storages

 See how to persist jsreport output reports